Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

 (1) Stress relieving annealing.

-Stress relieving annealing can be used to eliminate the internal stress generated in the process of casting, cold deformation and welding.
+Stress relieving annealing can be used to eliminate internal stress generated during casting, cold deformation, and welding.

-Stress relieving annealing temperature should be lower than the recrystallization temperature, generally 450 ~ 650 ℃.
+The temperature for stress relieving annealing should be lower than the recrystallization temperature, typically between 450-650 ℃.

-The time required depends on the cross-sectional size of the workpiece, processing history and the degree of stress relief required.
+The required time depends on the workpiece’s cross-sectional size, processing history, and the degree of stress relief required.

 (2) Ordinary annealing.

-Its purpose is to make the titanium alloy semi-finished product to eliminate the basic stresses, and has high strength and plasticity in accordance with the technical conditions required.
+The purpose of ordinary annealing is to eliminate basic stresses in the titanium alloy semi-finished product and increase strength and plasticity in accordance with the required technical conditions.

-The annealing temperature and recrystallization temperature is generally equivalent to the start or slightly lower, such annealing process is generally metallurgical products used at the factory, so it can also be called factory annealing.
+The annealing temperature and recrystallization temperature are typically equivalent to or slightly lower than the start temperature.
+This annealing process is generally used in factory metallurgical products and can also be called factory annealing.

 (3) Complete annealing.